Shakthivelms8/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Close your web browser window or tab.

-## Stop the Azure Cosmos DB Emulator
+## Task 06: Stop the Azure Cosmos DB Emulator

 It is important to stop the emulator when you are done using it as it can use system resources in your environment.
 You will use the system tray icon to stop the emulator and all running instances.